 Inside the mausoleum

 The mausoleum, constructed mostly of reused Roman bricks, has the shape of a Greek cross – unlike the Santa Croce, which was originally built on the plan of a Latin cross.
 The entrance to the mausoleum is in the north arm of the building, where the mausoleum used to be attached to the narthex of the church.
 The mausoleum is by no means a large building.
 The north-south branch is little under twelve metres deep and the east-west branch just over ten metres.
-When large hordes of tourists arrive – which I believe is seldom the case – only a handful of visitors is allowed inside at the same time, and the time one can spend inside is limited as well.
+When large hordes of tourists arrive – which I believe is seldom the case – only a handful of visitors are allowed inside at the same time, and the time one can spend inside is limited as well.
 Fortunately, it was fairly quiet when I visited the mausoleum in June 2016.
 I had plenty of time to admire the beautiful mosaics and to take as many pictures as I wanted.

 The description of the interior of the mausoleum on Ravenna’s official tourist website is interesting:

 “The atmosphere of the Mausoleum of Galla Placidia is undoubtedly magical.
 The countless stars of the cupola have deeply stirred the imagination of many visitors of Ravenna, for instance Cole Porter who, during his honeymoon in the city, was so impressed by the starry sky of the small mausoleum that he wrote his famous song Night and Day.”